 Will the rental car company find out if you get a speeding ticket in a rental car?
 Probably not.
 But while you probably won't see an additional fee from the rental car company, it's in your interest to pay the fine quickly.
 Otherwise, you could end up with stiffer fines and, eventually, a suspended or revoked driver's license.

 Speeding Tickets & Moving Violations in a Rental Car

-While parking tickets are tied to the car, speeding and other types of traffic tickets are not.
+While parking tickets can be traced back to the car, speeding and other types of moving violations are not.
 A moving violation is tied to you, the driver, and your driver's license.
 You are responsible for your actions, regardless of whether you are driving your own car, a friend's car, or a rental car.

 If you get pulled over by a police officer who issues a ticket, you should handle it quickly on your own.
 Typically, the best thing to do is simply pay the ticket.
 Somewhere on the ticket there will be a section that details multiple ways to pay the fine.
 Typically, options include paying by phone and paying online.
 If at all possible, choose one of these quick fixes and be sure to keep a confirmation.

 It's trickier if you get a ticket in a rental car without even realizing it.
 These days, many moving violations are charged without the driver's knowledge, thanks to laser technology and red-light cameras.
 Since the municipality where the offense took place has no way of knowing who is behind the wheel, it will use a photo of the vehicle's license plate to track down the car's owner—which would be the rental car company.
 You may not even know that you committed the violation at the time when you return the car.

 In this case, the rental car company will receive the ticket and then pass that bill to you, along with an administrative fee.
 In addition, the rental car agency will share your driver's license information with the authorities.